The Oliver McGowan Mandatory Training

 Some of the course content includes sensitive and potentially distressing information and stories of Oliver’s tragic story.

-If you are affected by any of the content, it is important to discuss this with your employer, and access the appropriate support.
+If you have been affected by any of the course content, it is important to discuss this with your employer, and access the appropriate support.

 Your Title Goes Here